 Country house Mariendaal - Oosterbeek

-The property is situated on the slope of the Veluwezoom and has large differences in height.
-Heights and valleys, which also explains the valley in Mariendaal.
-After the Reformation the monastery fell into disrepair and was demolished.
-The land was then used for agricultural purposes, until the regent Johan Brantsen (1699-1774) from Arnhem bought it and built a country house.
-Through marriage and inheritance, Mariendaal then came into the hands of the Van Eck family.
-In 1857, this family enlarged and rebuilt the house to its current appearance.
-The surrounding grounds were also embellished during this period.
-In 1865, for example, a beech bowerceau was planted north of the jumping head: the Green Bedstee.
+After the Reformation, the monastery fell into disrepair and was demolished.
+The grounds were then exploited for agricultural purposes, until the Arnhem regent Johan Brantsen (1699-1774) bought them and built a country house.
+Through marriage and inheritance, Mariëndaal subsequently came into the hands of the Van Eck family.
+In 1857 this family enlarges and renovates the house to its present appearance.
+The surrounding grounds are also beautified in this period.
+In 1865, for example, a beech grove was planted to the north of the head of thereng: the Groene Bedstee.